How long it takes to learn Chinese?

 The ability to speak Chinese fluently and measures your fluency.

-Being a fluent speaker doesn’t mean being perfect and eloquent, like a native speaker.
+Being fluent doesn’t mean being perfect and eloquent, like a native speaker.
 Instead, speaking confidently and relaxed, even with a few mistakes, is what it is.

 A language as old as Chinese is vast, and no one, not even Chinese experts, can fully comprehend it.
 Yet, despite this, they have the language skills to accomplish all the tasks.